nor5/tp-wordpress/README.md

 - redis-data: The volume *redis-data* is mounted to */data* to persist Redis data.
 - data-mysql: The volume *data-mysql* is mounted to */var/lib/mysql* to persist MySQL data.

 ### Challenges encountred:

  1. I encountered an issue while trying to install the Redis Cache plugin for WordPress using WP-CLI in my docker-compose file (without connecting to the container and executing the command `wp plugin install redis-cache --activate --allow-root`).
 WordPress wasn't fully initialized, and I encountered errors when running WP-CLI commands.
 I used a 10-second sleep to ensure that the WordPress container had finished loading the necessary services before attempting to install and activate the plugin.

-2. Collect Docker metrics with Prometheus problems.
-Eccroding to the [docker documentation](https://docs.docker.com/engine/daemon/prometheus/) it was necessary to adjust the network configurations in prometheus.yml, and add this line`{"metrics-addr": "127.0.0.1:9323"}` to /etc/docker/daemon.json file to ensure proper access between the containers.
+2. I was having trouble collecting Docker metrics with Prometheus.
+I fixed it by creating the /etc/docker/daemon.json file, adding a cAdvisor service, and adjusting the prometheus.yml configuration with the correct private IP address and port as a target.

 ## Future Improvements and perspectives